hyperledger/fabric/docs/source/gateway.md

 #### Timeouts

 The Fabric Gateway `Evaluate` and `Endorse` methods make gRPC requests to peers external to the gateway.
-In order to limit the length of time that the client must wait for these collective responses, the `EndorsementTimeout` value can be overridden in the gateway section of the [peer config file](https://github.com/hyperledger/fabric/blob/main/sampleconfig/core.yaml#L55).
+In order to limit the length of time that the client must wait for these collective responses, the `peer.gateway.endorsementTimeout` value can be overridden in the gateway section of the peer `core.yaml` configuration file.

-Each SDK also provides a mechanism for setting timeouts for each gateway method when invoked from the client application.
+Each Gateway SDK also provides a mechanism for setting timeouts for each gateway method when invoked from the client application.

 ## Listening for events